 Last night, I sat down to write a short proposal for a freelance project I’m working on.
 I didn’t expect it to take long—it’s not a big project—but it turns out I was having one of those days.

 Do you know what I mean?
 One of those days when nothing feels simple, everything falls into the “too hard” basket, and all you really want is to throw in the towel, get into bed, and hide for a bit.
 (Tell me you can relate!)

 Unfortunately, hiding in bed wasn’t an option, so I sat in front of my laptop and tore my hair out for a few hours.

-I knew I was overcomplicating things, but I just couldn’t seem to find the path to simple.
+I knew I was overcomplicating things, but despite my minimalist lifestyle, I just couldn’t seem to find the path to simple.

 I could feel myself approaching breaking point, so I closed my eyes, took a deep breath—and then a thought popped into my head:

 I opened my eyes, exhaled, and started typing from the heart.
 I explained what I could, couldn’t, and didn’t want to do and within 30 minutes, my proposal was finished and sent.

 Relieved, I sat and basked in that wonderful “checked something off my to-do list” glow—but my mind couldn’t help reflecting on why I struggled so much at the start.

 Why are things that are supposed to be simple, sometimes so hard to do?